A scene from last year’s staged reading of Trent Clifford’s The Way He Sees You

 “The show takes on themes of gay marriage and domestic violence.
 I think these are things that overlap, but we don’t talk enough about it,” the playwright said.
 “This is a conversation starter, and it’s why I direct and why I write.
 Theater has the power to stir people.”

-The Way He Sees You centers on four characters playing two married couples.
+The Way He Looks at You centers on four characters playing two married couples.
 The play follows the journey of both relationships, as well as the two who are friends but also suffering under their partners.
 The show compares and contrasts the experiences while the audience witnesses how they handle their situations.

 Clifford said he wanted the show to take a look at domestic violence and how an unhealthy relationship can take on more insidious forms.